jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/trackplan/index.md

 ####Planning work for the team
 In the **Sprint planning** view, you can plan sprints by dragging ranked work items between sprints.
 Drag work items between lanes to reassign them.
 Tip: Click the pin icon to keep a lane open.
 If you pin open the backlog, you can move work items easily from the backlog to a specific sprint.

-You can also review statistics about the sprint's progress.
+You can also review statistics about the sprint's progress:

-Available statistics:
 - Hours worked vs. total hours estimated
 - Work items completed vs. total work items
-- Story points acheived vs. total story points estimated
+- Story points achieved vs. total story points estimated

 #####Ranking work items
-Review the work items in the **Backlog** and Sprint Planning views to rank work items while planning a sprint
-- Assign story points to work items
-- Drag work items into position to assign them a rank
+Review the work items in the **Backlog** and **Sprint Planning** views to rank work items while planning a sprint.
+Assign story points to work items and drag work items into position to assign them a rank.

 ####Reviewing the team's progress
 In the **Team's work** view, review all of the work items assigned to the team and statistics for the team's progress.